Previous 160-180 of 275 Next

 Close Link

-This attractive library of Shakespeare's literary works is organized just the way you want it: each poem, comedy, history, and tragedy are bound in its own volume and placed in alphabetical order on the appropriate shelf of the bookcase.
+This attractive library of Shakespeare's literary works is organized just as you want it: each poem, comedy, history, and tragedy is bound in its own volume and placed in alphabetical order on the appropriate shelf of the bookcase.
 The titles link to the 1914 edition of The Oxford Shakespeare at Bartleby and The Complete Works of William Shakespeare from Jeremy Hylton at MIT.
-This is truly a librarian's, English teachers, or any lover of literature's delight!
+This is truly a delight for librarians, English teachers, or any lover of literature!
 You can find the actual text of any Shakespeare work.

 This site includes advertising.